Tyrrrz/Tyrrrz.me/src/data/blog/pure-impure-segregation-principle/Post.md

 }
 ```

 The above algorithm works by retrieving the user's most listened songs, finding others who've listened to the same titles, and then extracting their top songs as well.
-In the end, the recommendations are formed based on what other users with a similar taste listen to the most.
+In the end, the recommendations are formed based on what users with a similar taste listen to the most.

 It's quite clear that this function would benefit greatly from being pure, due to how much business logic is encapsulated within it, but unfortunately the refactoring technique we relied upon earlier won't work here.
 In order to fully isolate `GetRecommendationsAsync` from its impure dependencies, we would have to somehow supply the function with an entire list of songs, users, and their scrobbles upfront, which is completely impractical (and likely impossible).

-As a workaround, we could decide to split the function into smaller pieces that handle each of the four different stages of the algorithm separately.
-In doing so, we'll probably end up with a pipeline consisting of `ProcessOwnScrobbles`, `ProcessOtherListeners`, `ProcessOtherScrobbles`, `FinalizeRecommendations`, with impure operations inserted between them.
+As a workaround, we could also split the function into smaller pieces, each handling one of the four stages of the algorithm separately.
+In doing so, we'd probably arrive at a pipeline consisting of `ProcessOwnScrobbles`, `ProcessOtherListeners`, `ProcessOtherScrobbles`, and `FinalizeRecommendations`, with impure operations inserted between them.

-Although it does work, the value of such change is questionable.
-Not only would we introduce unnecessary fragmentation into what is supposed to be a single cohesive element, it would also become much harder to reason about the recommendation generator as a self-contained algorithm.
+While that would work, the value of such change is questionable.
+Instead of having one cohesive element to reason about, we'd end up with multiple fragmented parts which are completely useless to us on their own.

-It's important to remember that our goal is not to remove impurities altogether, but rather to push them out towards the boundary of the application.
-One way we could achieve that is by somehow delaying the execution of impure operation.
+However, since our original goal is to push the impurities out towards the system boundaries, we may try to approach this issue from another angle.
+In essence, all we need to do is delay the evaluation of impure functions until the last possible moment.

-Let's see how we can do that:
+Let's see how we can achieve that:

 ```csharp
 public class RecommendationsProvider